isomerpages/moe-southviewpri/_departments/English Language/English Language.md

 </tr>
 <tr>
 <td>
-Speak Up, Speak Out &ndash; Public Speaking
+Speak Up, Speak Out – Public Speaking
 </td>
 <td>
 Teach skills to captivate the attention of the audience and write a speech to engage the audience